guilhemmarchand/trackme/docs/userguide.rst

 Deletion of entities
 ====================

-**You can delete a data source or a data host that was discovered automatically by using the builtin delete function:**
+**You can delete a data source or a data host that was discovered automatically by using the built-in delete function:**

 .. image:: img/delete1.png
    :alt: delete1.png